lotusirous/xfce-greybird-modified/README.md

 # xfce-greybird-modified
-A modified theme for XFCE Graybird
+A modified theme for XFCE Graybird.

 ## Usage
 Replace gtkrc in `/usr/share/themes/Greybird-modified`